What is Lindy in the Park?

 The answer is…no. Generally (weather permitting).

-Lindy in the Park will take place Sunday even if any of the following falls on a Sunday:
+Lindy in the Park takes place every Sunday, even if any of the following falls on a Sunday:

 - New Year’s Day